AnneSWarlaumont/infant-vocal-foraging/Analyses/human_labelled_data_analysis/Stepsize_analysis_hum/logistic_regression_hum/ABOUT.md

 logisticregression_fn_stsiz_HUM.m is a function file that creates a table with data for logistic regression analysis to determine which vocalisations are more likely to get a response - pitch, amplitude, and infant age are independent variables.
 In addition, step sizes in pitch, freuqency, and time immediately preceding the vocalistaion of interest are also independent variables

 data_forlogisticregression_HUM.m uses these functions to generate the .csv files for both adult and infant vocalisations based on human labelled data and the corresponding subset of LENA data.

+Note that all infant data were pooled together, and all adult daa were pooled together.